What Is ADHD?

 - Be involved.
 Learn all you can about ADHD.
 Follow the treatment your child's health care provider recommends.
-Keep all recommended appointments for therapy.
+Go to all recommended therapy visits.

 - Give medicines safely.
 If your child is taking ADHD medicine, always give it at the recommended time and dose.
 Keep medicines in a safe place.

 - Work with your child's school.
-Ask teachers if your child should have an IEP.
+Ask teachers if your child should have an IEP or 504 plan.
 Meet often with teachers to find out how your child is doing.
-Work together to help your child do well.
+Work together to help your child do well

 - Connect with others for support and awareness.
-Join a support organization for ADHD to get updates on treatment and other information.
+Join a support group like CHADD for ADHD to get updates on treatment and other information.

 ADHD can improve when kids get treatment, eat healthy food, get enough sleep and exercise, and have supportive parents who know how to respond to ADHD.